MicrosoftDocs/OfficeDocs-SharePoint/migration/Migrating-content-to-OneDrive-for-Business.md

 ---
 # Migrating Content to OneDrive for Business

-If you have files and folders on your computer or on a network drive, you can now use the [SharePoint Migration tool](http://spmtreleasescus.blob.core.windows.net/install/default.htm) to migrate that content to your own OneDrive!
+If you have files and folders on your computer or on a network drive, you can now use the [SharePoint Migration tool](http://spmtreleasescus.blob.core.windows.net/install/default.htm) to migrate that content to your own OneDrive for **FREE!**

 As an admin, you can also run the tool on behalf of your users.
+ <br><br>

 **Microsoft FastTrack**

-Additionally, Microsoft offers [Fast Track services](https://fasttrack.microsoft.com/about) that can help you migration your files and folders a file share and also from Google Drive and Box!
+Additionally, Microsoft offers [Fast Track services](https://fasttrack.microsoft.com/about) can help you migrate your files and folders from file shares and also from **Google Drive** and **Box**.
  <br><br>Interested in getting started?
 Visit [FastTrack.microsoft.com](https://fasttrack.microsoft.com/), review resources, and submit a Request for Assistance.

 **Migration service providers**